 After completing all requirements for the degree except for the dissertation (but including the dissertation proposal defense), students will be advanced to final candidacy by the Program Manager.
-Advancement to final candidacy must take place no later than the first day of the term in which the student expects to complete his/her degree.
-It is the student's responsibility to ensure that the Program Manager of the JDP has all the information needed to advance the student to final candidacy within this time frame.
+Advancement to final candidacy takes place in the last term in which the student expects to complete the degree.
+It is the student's responsibility to ensure that the Program Manager of the JDP has all the information needed to advance the student to final candidacy within a prompt time frame.